robsoncezario/flutter-realestate-app/README.md

-# Real estate app for flutter.
+# Flutter real estate app.
 This is a WIP

   - GraphQL
   - i18n